SAUDI ARABIA

 Riyadh, Saudi Arabia

-Formed by dry-stone walls, these designs are so huge that they can be seen only from a bird’s eye view.
+Formed by dry-stone walls, these designs are so huge that they can be grasped only from a bird’s eye view.
 Although they’ve been around for millennia, it wasn’t until the 1920s that airplane pilots first brought these structures into public awareness.
 The recent availability of aerial photos through Google Earth has created renewed interest.

 Why Kites?